 - Annual fees.
 If the new credit card has an annual fee, it could be charged when the account is first opened.
-Meanwhile, if you cancel your old card, you could also be charged one final annual fee, depending on the account terms and conditions.
-With these fees ranging from $30 to $300 or more, dealing with the extra cost could be very expensive.
+These fees usually aren't eligible for any 0% p.a. balance transfer rate, which means they attract interest from the time they are added to your account.
+Meanwhile, if you cancel your old card, you could also be charged one final annual fee, depending on when you close the account.

 What to do about it

-- Unfortunately, once you notice these charges it will be too late to avoid them completely.
-It might be a good idea to go over the terms and conditions of the account, just to be sure that they do mention these fees (if not, you might be able to dispute them).If there’s no cause for dispute, then the best thing to do is prioritise paying these charges off as quickly as possible – even if it means adjusting your budget a little in the process.
+- Pay off the charges as quickly as possible – even if it means adjusting your budget a little in the process.
 At least then you can avoid or at least reduce the amount of interest that you pay for them and then get back to paying down your existing debt.

 Problem: Forgetting to make payments

 This mistake often comes up with 0% balance transfer offers, which can sound like a great way to not pay down your debt for months.
 It’s important to remember that even if there is no interest applied to the balance, you will still have to pay at least the minimum required for each statement period.
 Otherwise, you could end up dealing with late payment fees and other penalties.